Silence2107/Rotochemical-heating-manager/_sources/data_input/inputfile_structure/eos_setup.md

     - `"EffectiveMasses"` **:** [Effective masses](https://en.wikipedia.org/wiki/Effective_mass_(solid-state_physics)) per each particle at the point.
         - `"$PARTICLE_NAME"` **:** Properties, related to a specific particle. **Substitute** the entry name with actual (fermion) species among provided in "Particles" array one by one.
             - `"Column"` (uint) **:** Column number with effective mass for given particle, counting from 0th.
             - `"ProvidedAs"` (string, required*) **:** The way the effective mass is provided.
 Choose from ["FermiEnergy", "EffectiveMass"].
 "FermiEnergy" mode incurs the effective mass via relativistic formula with Fermi momentum (occasionally applicable for light particles) and "EffectiveMass" mode expects actual effective mass.
-If "FermiEnergy" mode is chosen, the "Column" and "Units" entries is ignored.
+If "FermiEnergy" mode is chosen, the "Column" and "Units" entries are ignored.
             - `"Units"` (string/double, required*) **:** Conversion factor to natural units (GeV powers).
 Choose from ["Gev", "MeV", "NucleonMass"], or specify an actual multiplier.
 If "FermiEnergy" mode is chosen, "Units" are disregarded.

     - `"IonVolumeFraction"` : Ion volume fraction in the crust at the point.
 Affects neutrino bremhstrahlung in the crust.